“Jesus Christ,” Topics and Questions (2023)

-Jesus Christ is the Savior of the world and the Son of God.
+Jesus Christ is the Savior of the world and the Son of Heavenly Father.
 He is our Redeemer.
 Each of these titles points to the truth that Jesus Christ is the only way by which we can return to live with our Heavenly Father.

 On January 1, 2000, the First Presidency and Quorum of the Twelve Apostles issued the following declaration.
 Titled “The Living Christ,” this declaration bears witness of the Lord Jesus Christ and summarizes His identity and divine mission: